amigniox/robust_forecasting/README.md

 4. Provide a  path forward  for further improvements:
 - Provide us with details on how to further improve including: What degree does aggregation and time scale matter for forecasting.
 How can we further improve, etc.

+## To use the code
+The pipeline is built on AWS sagemaker.
+Upload all the three module notebooks to sagemaker, start a notebook instance, and run the following code in order:
+`data_preprocessor.ipynb`